SubhrangshuBit/sbit.github.io/_pages/about.md

 I am a first year Computer Science PhD student in Boston University.
 I am advised by <a href="https://www.bu.edu/cs/profiles/vkola/"> Dr. Vijaya Kolachalama </a>.

 I mostly spend my time designing and developing machine learning and deep learning models to aid biomedical applications.
-I am interested in the interactions and commonalities of biological and artificial neural computations.
-My work is motivated by the remarkable ability of neural networks (biological and artificial) to learn and support complex, emergent computations.
+My research interests fall under the umbrella of probabilistic graphical models, computer vision.
+I am interested in building applications at the intersection of AI and medicine through interpretable and trustworthy machine learning models.

 I also enjoy playing football (soccer for Americans) and FIFA.